rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    In particular:

-   * Writable data nodes that could be especially disruptive if abused MUST be explicitly listed by name, and the associated security risks MUST be explained.
+   * Writable data nodes that could be disruptive if abused MUST be explicitly listed by name, and the associated security risks MUST be explained.

-   * Readable data nodes that contain especially sensitive information or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.
+   * Readable data nodes that contain sensitive information or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.